stnolting/neo430/README.md

 - No analog components
 - No support of TI's Code Composer Studio
 - No support of CPU's DADD operation
+- No *implicit* software support of the NEO430 multiplier - but: there is a work-around* for that! ;)
-- Just 4 CPU interrupt channels
+- Just 4 CPU interrupt channels (can be extended via the external IRQ controller)
 - Single clock domain for complete processor
 - Different numbers of instruction execution cycles
 - Only one power-down (sleep) mode

-- Wishbone-compatible interface to attach custom IP
-- Internal bootloader with text interface (via UART serial port)
-- Extended ALU functions (if enabled)
+*) A quite promising experimental mode to allow implicit multiplier usage (just write A*B in your code and the compiler will automatically utilize the multiplier unit for this)

 ## Top Entity

-The top entity of the processor is [neo430_top.vhd](https://github.com/stnolting/neo430/blob/master/rtl/core/neo430_top.vhd) (in the rtl\core folder).
+The top entity of the processor is [**neo430_top.vhd**](https://github.com/stnolting/neo430/blob/master/rtl/core/neo430_top.vhd) (from the rtl\core folder).
-Just instantiate this file in you project and you are ready to go!
+Just instantiate this file in your project and you are ready to go!
 All signals of this top entity are of type *std_ulogic* or *std_ulogic_vector*, respectively.
-If you need a top entity with resolved signals, take a look at the [top_templates](https://github.com/stnolting/neo430/blob/master/rtl/top_templates) folder.
+If you need a top entity with resolved signals (*std_logic*), take a look at the [top_templates](https://github.com/stnolting/neo430/blob/master/rtl/top_templates) folder.
 These alternative top entities also support AXI or Avalon connectivity.

 ### Generics

+The main features and the actually implemented peripheral modules are configured via the top unit's generics.

 | Generic Name | Type                    | Default Value | Function                                                 |
 |:-------------|:-----------------------:|:-------------:|:---------------------------------------------------------|